November 25, 2018

 - Analyze and research market trends and competitors, provide ideas to enhance customers’ businesses.

-- Oversaw the automated app submission process and maintained multiple productions of apps simultaneously securing jobs for over 100 students at UCLA Associated Student Media and releasing 225 apps through the Apple App Store for student groups, newspapers, sports, and EPKs for local businesses.
+- Automated the app submission process and maintain multiple productions of apps simultaneously securing jobs for over 100 students at UCLA Associated Student Media.

 Director, Business Development